MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-appvirtualization.md

 <!-- IntegrationAllowRootGlobal-Description-Begin -->
 <!-- Description-Source-ADMX -->
 Specifies the location where symbolic links are created to the current version of a per-user published package.
 Shortcuts, file type associations, etc. are created pointing to this path.
-If empty, symbolic links are not used during publishing.
+If empty, symbolic links aren't used during publishing.
 Example: %localappdata%\Microsoft\AppV\Client\Integration.
 <!-- IntegrationAllowRootGlobal-Description-End -->

 <!-- IntegrationAllowRootGlobal-Editable-Begin -->